 Most popular questions from this chapter

 In Exercises 13鈥20, use the data in the table below for sitting adult males and females (based on anthropometric survey data from Gordon, Churchill, et al.).
-These data are used often in the design of different seats, including aircraft seats, train seats, theatre seats, and classroom seats.
+These data are used often in the design of different seats, including aircraft seats, train seats, theater seats, and classroom seats.
 (Hint: Draw a graph in each case.)

 Mean